How to Create Training Videos for Employees (2022)

 Once your training video is complete, it’s time to get it in front of your audience.
 You can post it on the company’s website, incorporate it into the monthly newsletter, or share it across social media channels.

 Finally, think about where your video will live.
 If your videos are for an internal audience, they’ll most likely be hosted on an LMS.
-If your videos are for an external audience, there are many online platforms available for hosting like YouTube, Vimeo, Screencast.
+If your videos are for an external audience, there are many online platforms available for hosting such as YouTube, Vimeo, or Screencast.

 Camtasia is a great video training software for beginners to create high-quality interactive learning video sessions.
 You can record anything on the screen, and by giving a professional editor touch, upload it on any online video-sharing platform for users to access easily.